previsionio/prevision-python/README.md

-The Prevision.io Python SDK allows to easily use [Prevision.io](https://prevision.io/) APIs to train, predict and automate pipelines with an sklearn-like interface.
+The Prevision.io Python SDK allows to easily use [Prevision.io](https://prevision.io/) APIs to train, predict and automate pipelines with sklearn-like interface.

 The full documentation is available [here](https://prevision-python.readthedocs.io/en/latest/).